ampletorque/vagrant-setup/NOTES.md

 - Higher resolution photos?
 Maybe retina photos with srcset plus a polyfill or something similar.
 - Use a slimmed down icon set, e.g. font-awesome via fontello.

+TO DO:

+- Use .box-shadow() mixin instead of box-shadow rule directly
+- Switch to SVG logo??
+- Styling for breadcrumbs
+- Styleguide info for tiles
+- Use sticky sidebar on styleguide